2026 ICD-10-CM Diagnosis Code R25.1

 There are several types of tremor, including:

-• Essential tremor, sometimes called benign essential tremor.
+• Essential tremor, sometimes called benign essential tremor or familial tremor.
 This is the most common type.
-It usually affects your hands, but it can also affect your head, voice, tongue, legs, and trunk.
+It usually affects both your hands and arms while you are moving them.
+It can also affect your head, voice, or legs.

 • Dystonic tremor, which happens in people who have dystonia.
 Dystonia is a movement disorder in which you have involuntary muscle contractions.
 The contractions cause you to have twisting and repetitive movements.
 It can affect any muscle in the body.